Saidiibrahim/chatgpt_assistant/README.md

 ## 🚀 Project Overview

-This project is a simple voice assistant that can answer questions and perform basic tasks, such as searching the web or playing music.
+This project is a simple voice assistant that can answer questions.
 The voice assistant uses the OpenAI API to generate responses to user queries, and the Amazon Polly API to generate speech output.

 ## Installation 🧰